ryanpdwyer/1605-phasekick/README.md

     pip install -r requirements.txt

 This will install the custom packages needed for the data workup.
-It is best in large packages containing compiled code like `numpy`, `scipy`, `h5py`, and `pystan` are installed beforehand using a package manager such as `conda` or `Canopy`.
+It is best if large packages containing compiled code like `numpy`, `scipy`, `h5py`, and `pystan` are installed beforehand using a package manager such as `conda` or `Canopy`.